 Additional requirements may be needed to meet the specific situational needs for particular use cases, operating conditions and organizational standard operating procedures.

-This section addresses certain minimum requirements for 2D photographic image capture.
+This section addresses only certain minimum requirements for 2D photographic image capture.
 Additional requirements are determined by the use cases / agency policies / legal requirements and other factors.
-6 lists the minimum requirements for Mobile ID photographic capture equipment.
+Table 6 lists the minimum requirements for Mobile ID photographic capture equipment.

 Although most cameras (both still image and video) are digital, it is possible to use film cameras in mobile ID situations.
 For digital cameras, the cameras should store the date and time in the header of the image.
 It is highly recommended to also store the GPS location (accessed automatically by the camera) with the image data, if possible.

-6 refers to cameras used to capture still photographs, and notvideos.
-These requirements are mandatory for still image face capture if the SAP levels 32, 42 or 52 are noted (as shown in 7).
+Table 6 refers to cameras used to capture still photographs, and not to videos.
+These requirements are mandatory for still image face capture if the SAP levels 32, 42 or 52 are noted (as shown in Table 7).

 A recommended, but optional, feature is a xenon flash or an LED / fill-in flash.
 The ambient light and exposure time are naturally correlated.
-It is recommended that the ambient light be 4 lux and that the exposure time be less than 1/100 second.6
+It is recommended that the ambient light be 4 lux and that the exposure time be less than 1/100 second.

+Table 6

 Mobile ID Still-Frame Photographic Requirements